idoxcloud/.github/PULL_REQUEST_TEMPLATE.md

 > To be completed by a peer tester (not the PR author).

+- [ ] PR readiness (No unresolved Copilot suggestions and all relevant checks/tests are passing — required before peer testing continues)
 - [ ] Meets requirements (The change addresses all ticket/story criteria)
 - [ ] Verified testing steps (Followed the “Testing” section; steps pass as described)
 - [ ] Works as expected (Main features and edge cases behave correctly)